 Our approach is very much 'doing with' you rather than 'doing for' you, thereby enabling you to remain as independent as possible.

-The team at Adssi HomeLiving Australia is passionate about making a difference in people’s lives.
+The team at Adssi In-home Support is passionate about making a difference in people’s lives.

 We can help you if you are frail aged, living with dementia or a disability, or if you care for someone who is.
-We offer a wide range of practical HomeLiving services that promote choice, lifestyle and independence.
-We understand the best option for accommodation is often to stay in your own home, with the familiarity of your neighbourhood, friends and family.
+We understand the best option for accommodation is often to have in home aged care, allowing you stay in your own home, with the familiarity of your neighbourhood, friends and family.

-Adssi HomeLiving Australia provide advice, support and modifications if necessary, to make staying in your home easier and safer.
+Adssi In-home Support provides advice, support and modifications if necessary, to make staying in your home easier and safer.
 You may be eligible for government assisted services – to find out more, please contact MY AGED CARE on 1800 200 422 or visit www.myagedcare.gov.au.

-The team at Adssi HomeLiving Australia is governed by an eight member Board of Directors, chaired by Clive Blunt.
+The team at Adssi In-home Support is governed by an eight member Board of Directors, chaired by Clive Blunt.

-Chief Executive Officer, Jenni Allan, has been with the company since 2004.
-Her strong financial background and passion for our clients drive the organisation to achieve excellence in client services.
+Chief Executive Officer Jenni Allan has been with the company since 2004.
+Her strong financial background and passion for our clients drives the organisation to achieve excellence in client services.

 A professional team of comprehensive assessors, case managers and support advisors ensure that services are client centred.